How to Write a Science Blog: Step-by-Step Science Blogging Guide

 • Why should people care?

-Your goal is to identify the main points you want to cover in your article.
+Your goal right now is to identify the main points you want to cover in your blog.
 You can skip this step if you are already a subject matter expert, but I strongly suggest that most writers do a round of general research first to at least get the lay of the land.

 I almost always start with YouTube.
 A high-quality YouTube video is the fastest way to get a thorough topic introduction.
 Even for technical science content, you can find some surprisingly high-quality explainers.
 Don’t take any of it as Gospel, and keep your BS detector on high alert.
 Be particularly aware when dealing with health-related subjects, as plenty of wellness-lifestyle influencers/grifters are around.

 Nothing useful on YouTube?
-Wikipedia is my next source.
+Wikipedia is another decent source.
 The quality is generally decent, and you even have references to use.
 Some Wikipedia articles get long and technical, especially in mainstream science – focus on the sections that are relevant to you, scanning everything else.
+ChatGPT is also decent as a starting point, but you should absolutely not take anything it says as fact.

-Are you a seasoned scientist turning up your nose at YouTube and Wikipedia?
+Are you a seasoned scientist turning up your nose at YouTube, Wikipedia, and ChatGPT?
 Get over it.
 Yes, these are not “real” sources, but that is not your purpose at this point.
 This general review is meant to introduce us to the most critical points.
-If the most popular YouTube video on the subject covers X, Y, and Z, you should take this as a hint that you should look into X, Y, and Z.
+If the most popular YouTube video on the subject covers X, Y, and Z, you should make sure to look into X, Y, and Z.

 If neither Wikipedia nor YouTube has any content on a topic, that probably means it is very specialized or new.
 If it is specialized, check to see if you can find a strong review article.
 If it is new, look at the New York Times Science desk or Vox for an explainer.

 If you get to this point and still don’t feel like you’ve gotten a toehold into your subject, you should ask yourself why.
 Is this subject too niche?
 Am I missing something?
-There may still be an article to write here, but you should be aware that this project might be tough.
+There may still be an article to write, but you should be preparing yourself for an uphill battle.
+Makybe consider widening the scope of the blog post?

 In-depth Science Blog Research